colorful-toys/vscode-image-memo/README.md

-# vscode-image-memo README
+# image-memo README

-This is the README for your extension "vscode-image-memo".
+This is the README for your extension "image-memo".
 After writing up a brief description, we recommend including the following sections.

 ## Features